 EPIC will connect a community of clinical, laboratory-based and public-health focused infectious diseases experts, to identify, characterize and stop infectious diseases at the source.

-- New Connections Grant to fund new collaborative projects that use the TIDL
+- New Connections Grant to fund new collaborative projects that use the THCF

-- Proof of Principle Grant to perform validation studies in the TIDL
+- Proof-of-Principle Grant to perform validation studies in the THCF

-- Ideation workshops to develop mission-based projects that leverage the TIDL
+- Ideation workshops to develop mission-based projects that leverage the THCF

 - Visiting scientists (Industrial, Academic)